JaspreetRFSingh/FluentERP/README.md

+#FluentERP
 This is an Android application which covers the most basic modules of Enterprise Resource Planning viz.
 Sales&Distribution, Manufacturing, Material Management, Human Resource and Master Data.
 The vision is to make a scalable yet optimal application. minSDKVersion : 23
 targetSDKVersion: 27

-Backend - PHP and MySQL (10 gb cloud space)
+Backend - PHP and MySQL (2 gb web hosting space)
 PHP: Database Coonectivity, Crude Database Operations
 MySQL: RDBMS schema
 JSON: JSON Parsing used for retrieving and controlling data